colin-intj/fraction-calculator/README.md

 ## How to Use

-Once you run the file FractionCalculator.jar you should be greeted by the following message:
+When the program starts, it outputs the text below:

 ```
 Fraction Calculator by Colin Fiedorowicz